TemryL/BEVFormer-HoP/README.md

 This repository is based on the official implementation of BEVFormer available here: https://github.com/fundamentalvision/BEVFormer.

 Recall that in the context of our project, (i.e. building Tesla Autopilot system) we are only interested in extracing a bird-eye-view features map from surrounding cameras.
-From the figure above we therefore only want to extract BEV Bt that will be fed into downstream tasks (i.e. trajectories prediction and sim agents).
-However, to assess the quality of the BEV features map it is more convenient to tie it up with 3d detection tasks or segmentation tasks.
+From the figure above we therefore only want to extract BEV *$B_t$* that will be fed into downstream tasks (i.e. trajectories prediction and sim agents).
+However, to assess the quality of the BEV features map, it is more convenient to tie it up with 3d detection tasks or segmentation tasks.
 Here, only 3d detection is used.

 # Contribution
 > **Temporal Enhanced Training of Multi-view 3D Object Detector via Historical